-Power, capacity and redundancy are the keys to maximizing seismic data production.
-Our newest Ramforms deliver all of them.
-Three variable pitch propellers provide 1.8 Megawatts of power, more than sufficient to tow her enormous spread of dual-sensor recording equipment.
+Power, tow-density, and redundancy are essential to maximizing high-quality seismic data production.
+Our Ramform Titan-class deliver all of them.
+Three variable pitch propellers provide 1.8 Megawatts of power, more than sufficient to tow her enormous spread of multisensor recording equipment.
 The propulsion system permits full operations with just two propellers, and just one of the fully-separated, dual engine rooms.
 Two stern-launched work boats permit streamer maintenance also in marginal weather.
 Maintenance can increasingly be carried out at sea without impairing operations.

 |Owner: PGS||Maritime operator: PGS|